abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 ### Dependency

+#### Theory
-**Theory**: A dependency is the weakest relationship - one class uses another only transiently (e.g., as a method parameter, local variable, or return type) without holding a persistent reference as a field.
+- **Core Concepts** - A dependency is the weakest relationship - one class uses another only transiently (e.g., as a method parameter, local variable, or return type) without holding a persistent reference as a field.
 Example: a `ReportGenerator` method takes a `Formatter` parameter and uses it just for that call.
+- **Internal Working** - The collaborator exists only as a local variable/parameter reference during the method call.
-Use dependency (rather than association/field reference) when the collaboration is limited to a single method invocation.
-Advantage: minimal coupling - the depending class doesn't need to know about the dependency outside that method's scope, easing testing/mocking per call.
-Limitation: if the same collaborator is needed repeatedly, passing it on every call becomes repetitive versus storing it as a field (association).
+- **When to Use It** - Use dependency (rather than association/field reference) when the collaboration is limited to a single method invocation.
+- **Advantages** - Minimal coupling - the depending class doesn't need to know about the dependency outside that method's scope, easing testing/mocking per call.
+- **Limitations** - If the same collaborator is needed repeatedly, passing it on every call becomes repetitive versus storing it as a field (association).

+#### Internal Working
-**Internal Working**: At runtime this is just a local variable/parameter reference on the stack frame during the method's execution, with no persistent field holding it after the method returns - the object becomes eligible for GC once no other references remain after the call.
+- **Step-by-Step Explanation** - At runtime this is just a local variable/parameter reference on the stack frame during the method's execution, with no persistent field holding it after the method returns - the object becomes eligible for GC once no other references remain after the call.
+- **Memory Layout** - The reference occupies a slot in the method's local variable array on the calling thread's stack frame; it is discarded when that stack frame is popped.
+- **Diagrams**
 ```
 void generate(Formatter formatter) { ... uses formatter only within this call ... }
 ```
-JVM Behaviour: the parameter occupies a slot in the method's local variable array on the calling thread's stack frame; once the method returns, that stack frame (and its local reference) is discarded - no lasting reachability from this method call alone.
+- **JVM Behaviour** - The parameter occupies a slot in the method's local variable array on the calling thread's stack frame; once the method returns, that stack frame (and its local reference) is discarded - no lasting reachability from this method call alone.

-**Interview Questions & Answers**
+#### Interview Questions
+**Basic**
+1. How is a dependency different from an association in UML/OOP terms?
+2. Give an example of a dependency relationship in Java code.

+**Intermediate**
+1. Why is minimizing dependencies (low coupling) valuable?

+**Advanced**
+1. How would you visualize a dependency vs association in a UML class diagram?

+**Scenario-based**
+1. A method's `Formatter` dependency is needed by three different methods in the same class - should you keep passing it as a parameter or promote it to a field (association)?
+Justify your choice.

+#### Detailed Answers
-1. Q: How is a dependency different from an association in UML/OOP terms?
-A: An association is a persistent structural relationship (typically a field reference lasting the object's lifetime); a dependency is transient, usually just a method parameter or local variable used within a single operation.
+1. **Q: Dependency vs association?** A: An association is a persistent structural relationship (typically a field reference lasting the object's lifetime); a dependency is transient, usually just a method parameter or local variable used within a single operation.
+2. **Q: Example?** A: A `ReportGenerator.generate(String data, Formatter formatter)` method that receives a `Formatter` purely to format output for that one call, without storing it.
-2. Q: Why is minimizing dependencies (low coupling) valuable?
-A: Classes with fewer/narrower dependencies are easier to test (fewer collaborators to mock), easier to change independently, and less likely to ripple-break when a dependency changes.
+3. **Q: Why minimize dependencies?** A: Classes with fewer/narrower dependencies are easier to test (fewer collaborators to mock), easier to change independently, and less likely to ripple-break when a dependency changes.
-3. Q: How would you visualize a dependency vs association in a UML class diagram?
-A: Association is a solid line (often with an arrow showing navigability and multiplicity); dependency is a dashed arrow, signifying a weaker, non-persistent "uses" relationship.
+4. **Q: UML visualization?** A: Association is a solid line (often with an arrow showing navigability and multiplicity); dependency is a dashed arrow, signifying a weaker, non-persistent "uses" relationship.
+5. **Q: Parameter vs field promotion?** A: If the same `Formatter` is needed across many methods/calls, promoting it to a field (constructor-injected association) reduces repetitive parameter passing and clarifies that the class has a standing collaborator; keep it as a per-call parameter only if different calls genuinely need different formatters.

+#### Code Examples
 ```java
 interface Formatter { String format(String data); }
 class ReportGenerator {